mykle1/MMM-EOL/README.md

 ## Life form list
 * If you want something included I will add it ASAP.
 Just let me know.

-## Only add the ID number to the config entry.
-NOT the name.
+## Only add the name to the config entry.
 ```
 "Tigers": "328674",
 "Hummingbirds": "8021",